NixOS/nixpkgs/doc/languages-frameworks/haskell.section.md

 possible to get the dependencies of a legacy project from nixpkgs or to use a specific stack solver for compiling a project.

-Even though we couldn‘t use them directly in nixpkgs, it would be desirable to have tooling to generate working Nix package sets from build plans generated by `cabal-install` or a specific Stackage snapshot via import-from-derivation.
+Even though we couldn’t use them directly in nixpkgs, it would be desirable to have tooling to generate working Nix package sets from build plans generated by `cabal-install` or a specific Stackage snapshot via import-from-derivation.
 Sadly we currently don’t have tooling for this.
 For this you might be